SuperMoney logo

 What do social security benefits include?

-Social security benefits include survivor and disability benefits, and the monthly retirement received from the Social Security Administration.
-They do not include Supplementary Security Income (SSI) payments.
-Box 5 on Form SSA-1099 will show the total amount of social security benefits you receive in a year.
+Social Security benefits include retirement, survivor, and disability benefits received from the Social Security Administration.
+They do not include Supplemental Security Income (SSI) payments.
+Box 5 on Form SSA-1099 will show the total amount of Social Security benefits you received in a year.

 Do you have to pay taxes on social security benefits?

-You may have to pay taxes on social security benefits.
-Not everyone does.
-It depends on the amount of your income and benefits.
+You may have to pay taxes on Social Security benefits, but not everyone does.
+It depends on your total income and benefits.

 Are social security benefits taxable after age 66?

-Social security benefits can be taxable at any age.
-Whether they are taxable depends on the total of your benefit amount and your additional income.
+Social Security benefits can be taxable at any age.
+Whether they are taxable depends on the total of your benefit amount and your other income.

 How do I avoid taxes on my social security benefits?

-To avoid taxes on your social security benefits, the sum of half of your benefits and your other income must stay below the taxable threshold for your filing status.
+To avoid taxes on your Social Security benefits, the sum of half of your benefits and your other income must remain below the taxable threshold for your filing status.

 Will I owe state taxes on my social security benefits?

-That depends on your state!
-Only 13 states tax social security benefits.
-These include Colorado, Connecticut, Kansas, Minnesota, Missouri, Montana, Nebraska, New Mexico, North Dakota, Rhode Island, Utah, Vermont, and West Virginia.
+It depends on your state!
+Only 11 states currently tax Social Security benefits.
+These states are Colorado, Connecticut, Kansas, Minnesota, Missouri, Montana, Nebraska, New Mexico, North Dakota, Rhode Island, Utah, Vermont, and West Virginia.
+Note that the number of states may change as states revise their tax laws.

 Where can I find publications to help me calculate taxes on social security benefits?

-If you use IRS e-file to prepare and file your tax return, the tax software will figure out your taxable benefits for you.
+If you use IRS e-file to prepare and file your tax return, the tax software will calculate your taxable benefits for you.
 If you file a paper return, you can use the Interactive Tax Assistant (ITA) tool on the IRS website.
-Additionally, there also is a worksheet in the instructions for Form 1040 or 1040A that you can use to figure your taxable benefits (Social Security Benefits Worksheet found on page 33).
+There’s also a worksheet in the instructions for Form 1040 or 1040A that you can use to figure your taxable benefits (Social Security Benefits Worksheet on page 33).

 Social security benefits and taxes

-In most cases, if you don’t receive any income besides your social security benefits during a tax year, your benefits won’t be taxable.
-However, if you do earn other income, you will likely have to file a return and may owe taxes on your benefits.
+In most cases, if you don’t receive any income besides your Social Security benefits during a tax year, your benefits won’t be taxable.
+However, if you earn additional income, you will likely need to file a tax return and may owe taxes on your benefits.
 You can use the resources above to run the numbers and determine your tax liability.

-If you want help from a professional who specializes in tax law, review and compare leading tax preparation firms below.
+If you need professional help, review and compare leading tax preparation firms below.

 Jessica Walrack